 Behavioral science research and communication with the Center for Decision Sciences, Center for Research on Environmental Decisions, and Motivation Science Center

-Created comprehensive database (www.sjdm.org/dmidi) describing 200+ measures used in decision research; 125,000+ unique site visits in first 18 months and currently averages 25,000 page views per week; acquired by Society for Judgment and Decision Making.
+Created comprehensive database (the DMIDI) describing 200+ measures used in decision research; 125,000+ unique site visits in first 18 months and currently averages 25,000 page views per week; acquired by Society for Judgment and Decision Making.